joshuadotbio/smithformercedschools2018.com/park-events.md

 ---
-layout: page
+layout: page--park-events
 seo_title: Join School Board Candidate Shane Smith at Merced’s Parks
-title: Join School Board Candidate Shane Smith at Merced’s Parks
+title: Join School Board Candidate Shane&nbsp;Smith at Merced’s Parks
 ---

 ### Celebrate a new school year!

 Join Shane Smith as he kicks-off his campaign to serve on the Merced City School District Board of Education.

 Events are free and open to families of all ages!

 ## Dates